thanhqtran/gso-macro-monitor/README.md

 # Vietnam Macroeconomic Monitor

+## Purposes

 This project aims to provide the most accurate and up-to-date data on the Vietnamese economy.

-With the data, you can create fancy figures.

 Data retrieving procedure:
 - I scraped data from GSO (stored in `.xml` format).
-In total, there are 13 databases.
+In total, there are 15 databases.
-- I then extracted the information from these databases and stored them in one single `.json` file.
+- I then extracted the information from these databases and stored it in a single `.json` file.
 - To download, see `Release` on the right panel.

-**Notes**: We used archived links for now since some of the links are not accessible in real-time.

-Most archived links contain data until the end of 2023 (National Accounts data until 2023q2).

-Data since 2023q2 can be accessed in the [Excel sheets provided by GSO](http://nsdp.gso.gov.vn/index.htm).
+The comprehensive data can be found in e-DSBB at the [Excel sheets provided by GSO](http://nsdp.gso.gov.vn/index.htm).

 **UPDATE**: